 All recipients must be newly entering doctoral students at the time of the appointment.
 Students will be considered based on the academic and non-academic strengths and achievements of all eligible students.

-A second fellowship, the Southern Regional Education Board – State Doctoral Scholars Program
+A second fellowship, the Southern Regional Education Board (SREB) – State Doctoral Scholars Program

 This fellowship provides 10 fellowships per year statewide for support of racially underrepresented students seeking doctoral degrees.
 This fellowship not only provides a four-year, well-funded scholarship but also supplies multiple layers of support including: